 The solid wood core of the Swiss Massiv Allrounder Ski has a perfect addition – aluminum layers of sandwich construction and trapeze-shaped bamboo sidewalls.
-Such combination assures consistent stability that will not let go when it matters most – on those truly steep slopes!
-It makes sharp turns much easier to accomplish because there’d be less effort needed!
+The combination assures consistent stability that will not let go when it matters most – on those steep slopes!
+It makes sharp turns much easier to accomplish because less effort is needed!
 Your movements will command onto any slope, which means you can achieve anything without losing dynamism or control over your machine.

 Skies that we recommend for this kind of skiing are:

 For any Allrounder Ski you choose, you can pick the suitable size and the binding you’d like to have.
 Every ski is designed considering the skier’s body weight and driving style.
 For in-depth information about how to choose the right ski size, click here.

 What makes Swiss Massiv skis so unique?

 There are three primary elements used in the development of Swiss Massiv skis:

 You might wonder how the creator managed to create skis that are both technically and visually striking.
 The secret is in locally sourced Swiss wood incorporated with bamboo, using uniquely created construction techniques.

 A pair of Swiss Massiv skis consists of 30 individual parts.
 To build them properly, the owner created a process of almost 50 work steps which take about nine hours of labor.
 So, with all the waiting periods for drying, a pair of skis takes about three weeks to produce.

 Since Swiss Massiv skis are hand-made, each ski is a one-of-a-kind product.
 Plus, the limited production – with each pair having an individual number – expresses the brand’s unique identity even more.
 Every pair of skis has its unique serial number engraved in stainless steel at the back.